-Task Objective Progress New Target

-meet the definition of contaminated

-land under Part 2A.
+Task Objective Progress New Target required concluded that the land does not meet the definition of contaminated land under Part 2A.
+Way clarifying the lands suitability for use.
 To Deal With Urgent Sites To ensure that all sites requiring urgent remediation measures are attended to as soon as is possible after their identification.
 No urgent remediation measures have been required.
 Urgent remediation measures would commence within 5 working days of notification.
 This will be carried out as required.
 To respond to Planning Consultation To ensure end use is suitable for the land and surrounding area.
 Approximately 500 Planning consultations received annually.
 To respond to planning applications and review discharge conditions relevant to contaminated land.